AdobeDocs/adobeio-events/api/eventsingress_api.md

 ## Test Drive

-Once its metadata persisted in Adobe I/O Events (see above prerequisites) your custom Adobe I/O Events provider can start publishing its [Cloud Events]( https://cloudevents.io) to Adobe I/O Events publishing endpoint.
+Once its metadata is persisted in Adobe I/O Events (see above prerequisites), your custom Adobe I/O Events provider can start publishing its [Cloud Events]( https://cloudevents.io) to Adobe I/O Events publishing endpoint.